p-martinho/Enumeration/README.md

 ```

 > __Note:__ In a query, the case sensitivity is determined by the database provider.
-E.g. if you save the record using an `EnumerationDynamic` with value `"Email"`, and then query the database using another instance of `EnumerationDynamic` with value `"EMAIL"`, it is possible you get no results, depending on the database.
+E.g., if you save the record using an `EnumerationDynamic` with value `"Email"`, and then query the database using another instance of `EnumerationDynamic` with value `"EMAIL"`, it is possible you get no results, depending on the database.
-> For example, __MS SQL Server__ is, by default, case-insensitive, so you would get the result.
+For example, __MS SQL Server__ is, by default, case-insensitive, so you would get the result.

 # Newtonsoft Json.NET Support